 - Share in civil discourse with peers led by teachers eager to make connections between the site visits, lectures, documents, and conversations.

 - Connect the past to the present through current events, articles, and discussion rooted in connecting the past to the present.

 Each week, you will spend about three-four hours a day in small online classes led by top history teachers from around the country.
 In daily classes, you will meet to explore the theme of the week.
-Three days a week will include one-hour virtual tours of relevant sites.
+Three or four days a week will include one-hour virtual tours of relevant sites.
 During the course of the session, you will work in smaller groups on a final collaborative project.
 A national leader or historian will speak on the final day.